apache/cloudstack-www/blog/2013-01-28-apache_cloudstack_weekly_news_28.md

 <h5><a name="ApacheCloudStackWeeklyNews-28January2013-Countingdowntofeaturefreezefor4.1.0incubating"></a>Counting down to feature freeze for 4.1.0-incubating</h5>

-<p>Reminder on 21st January that there were <a href="http://markmail.org/message/jldbgu3g3e6iqqan" class="external-link" rel="nofollow"><b>10 days left to feature freeze</b></a> on Apache Cloudstack 4.1.0-incubating.
+<p>Reminder on 21st January that there were <a href="http://markmail.org/message/jldbgu3g3e6iqqan" class="external-link" rel="nofollow"><b>10 days left to feature freeze</b></a> on Apache CloudStack 4.1.0-incubating.
 Status at the time of the reminder:</p>

 <blockquote>
 <p>Out of 95 total proposed features / improvements, their status is:</p>